John A. Hartford Foundation: Priority areas

-In a rapidly evolving health care environment, the Foundation supports the spread of evidence-based models that can dramatically accelerate care improvement for older adults, which benefits all of us.
+In a rapidly evolving health care environment, the Foundation supports the spread of evidence-based models that can accelerate care improvement for older adults.
 The three priority areas are: Age-Friendly Health Systems; Family Caregiving, and Serious Illness & End of Life.

 Age-Friendly Health Systems

-To prevent harm to older adults, improve health outcomes, and lower overall costs, health systems must adopt evidence-based models and practices that deliver better care to our rapidly aging population across all settings, including the home and community.
-In partnership with expert innovators and health care leaders, The John A. Hartford Foundation is working to create health systems that are age-friendly and better able to meet the goals of the Triple Aim.
+To prevent harm to older adults, improve health outcomes, and lower overall costs, health systems must adopt evidence-based models and practices that deliver better care to the aging population across all settings, including the home and community.
+By collaborating with experts in the healthcare industry, The John A. Hartford Foundation is working to create health systems that are age-friendly and able to meet the goals of the Triple Aim.